• Skip to primary navigation

 Nava Atlas is the author of many vegetarian and vegan cookbooks, including Vegetariana, Plant-Powered Protein, 5-Ingredient Vegan, Wild About Greens, Vegan Holiday Kitchen, and many more.
 A longtime dedicated vegan, find out more about her on this site's About page.

-Next Post: Coconut Macaroons »
+Next Post: Easy Vegan Coconut Macaroons »

 Reader Interactions